By Rich Kozlovich

 The article outlined some examples such as Archimedes discovering how to calculate density and volume while taking a bath.
 Sir Isaac Newton allegedly discovered the law of universal gravity by being hit on the head by an apple, Descartes developed what is now known as coordinate geometry by watching flies, Einstein was thinking about trains and lightening when the idea of special relativity flashed into his head and Tesla was walking with a cane when he first thought of alternating current.

 No one really knows what triggers SHAZAM moments, but reflection, meditation, daydreaming, or whatever you may wish to call it, allows the mind to work unhindered by structure.
-The brain can’t work on anything if there isn’t anything there to work on though.
-Reading may cause eye trouble, but the lack of reading definitely causes ignorance.
+However, the brain can’t work on anything if there isn’t anything there to work on.
+Reading may cause eye trouble, but the lack of reading definitely causes ignorance, and ignorance prevents SHAZAM moments.

-Another article that caught my eye in the Cleveland Plain Dealer on Thursday, June 25th was another example of why it is impossible to deal with or please the greenies.
+Another article that caught my eye in the Cleveland Plain Dealer on Thursday, June 25th which was another example of why it is impossible to deal with, or please, the greenies.

 It appears there’s a 58 foot high dam on the Cuyahoga River near Akron, Ohio called the Gorge Metro Dam.
 A company wants to turn this small dam into a small hydroelectric power plant that will serve about 2,000 homes.
 Green...right?
 The dam is already there...right?
-All that is required is to alter it a bit by putting the plant there and create access roads to it...right...how green can you be?
-Well…that is the rub.
+All that is required is to alter it a bit by putting the plant there and create access roads to it...right?
+How green can you be?
+Well…that is the 64 thousand dollar question, and the rub.

 It gets better.
 Remember this is a “renewable” energy source to 2,000 homes.
-That also is the rub because it is “only” 2,000 homes.
+That also is part of the rub because as they're saying, "it is “only” 2,000 homes".
 What if it was for 200,000 homes?
 They would then say that the project was entirely too big versus entirely too small.
-It gets better.
+But the rub gets better and better.
 They refuse to even allow them to conduct an environmental impact study to “demonstrate the benign nature of the project”.